jspecify/jspecify/docs/spec.rst

    -  An explicit type argument supplied to a generic method or constructor (including via a member reference), or to an instance creation expression for a generic class.

+   ..

+      In practice, we expect that tools will treat annotations in most of the above locations much like they treat annotations in other locations.
+Still, this spec does not concern itself with implementation code: We believe that the most important domain for us to focus on is that of APIs.

 -  Unrecognized when applied to a class declaration.
    [`#7 <https://github.com/jspecify/jspecify/issues/7>`__]